astral-sh/ruff/README.md

 - [`pyupgrade`](https://pypi.org/project/pyupgrade/) ([#827](https://github.com/charliermarsh/ruff/issues/827))
 - [`yesqa`](https://github.com/asottile/yesqa)

-Note that, in some cases, Ruff uses different error code prefixes than would be found in the originating Flake8 plugins.
+Note that, in some cases, Ruff uses different rule codes and prefixes than would be found in the originating Flake8 plugins.
 For example, Ruff uses `TID252` to represent the `I252` rule from `flake8-tidy-imports`.
 This helps minimize conflicts across plugins and allows any individual plugin to be toggled on or off with a single (e.g.) `--select TID`, as opposed to `--select I2` (to avoid